 Storing

-The nettle pesto stores in an airtight container for 3-4 days in the fridge.
+The nettle pesto stores in the fridge in an airtight container for 3-4 days.
 I have not tried freezing it.

 Vegan Nettle pesto